laravel/docs/broadcasting.md

 });
 ```

-Once you have uncommented and adjusted the Echo configuration according to your application's needs, you may compile your application's assets:
+Once you have adjusted the Echo configuration according to your application's needs, you may compile your application's assets:

 ```shell
 npm run build